jeffpar/lonedissent/_posts/2019-02-18-let-me-count-the-ways.md

 The failure to record all such cases frustrates a variety of research, such as the accurate tracking of oral argument activity, the frequency of DIGs, etc.

 As an aside, it's also not a simple matter to identity *just* DIG'ed cases.
 SCDB has a [caseDisposition](http://scdb.wustl.edu/documentation.php?var=caseDisposition) variable that is generally set to 9 ("petition denied or appeal dismissed") in such cases, but that value is also used in other cases, such as [Schwarz v.
-National Security Agency (526 U.S. 122)](https://cdn.loc.gov/service/ll/usrep/usrep526/usrep526122/usrep526122.pdf), where the case was granted and a *per curiam* decision was issued denying petitioner's motion.
+National Security Agency (526 U.S. 122)](https://cdn.loc.gov/service/ll/usrep/usrep526/usrep526122/usrep526122.pdf), where the case was granted and a *per curiam* opinion was issued denying petitioner's motion.

 ### 5. Natural Courts